MicrosoftDocs/customer-insights/ci-docs/data/apis-manage.md

 ms.custom: bap-template
 ---

-# Manage Customer Insights APIs
+# Manage Customer Insights - Data APIs

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 [!INCLUDE [api-deprecate](./includes/api-deprecate.md)]

-Set up the keys to use the Customer Insights APIs and view the API usage.
+Set up the keys to use the Dynamics 365 Customer Insights - Data APIs and view the API usage.

 ## Manage API keys

-View and manage the keys to use the [Customer Insights APIs](apis.md) with the data in your environment.
+View and manage the keys to use the [Customer Insights - Data APIs](apis.md) with the data in your environment.

 1. Go to **Settings** > **Permissions** and select the **APIs** tab.